-George is proud to have served his country and his Party by standing as a candidate in high-profile, albeit unwinnable, elections in every region of the country.
+George is proud to have served his country and his Party by standing as a candidate in high-profile, albeit unwinnable, elections in every part of the country.
 He fronted the campaigns, managed the teams and led groups of activists, candidates and Councillors.
 He campaigned on local issues, championed the interests of local residents and made a difference in the community.
+He also set up local initiatives and community projects, including a registered charity that won national recognition for its work during the Coronavirus pandemic.
 As a result, the Conservatives:

 • Quadrupled the share of the vote in Doncaster mayoral election